lyz-code/blue-book/docs/anki.md

 * `lsuser`: list users
 * `passwd <username>`: change password of a user

+## Monitor the server

+In theory the docker has a [HEALTHCHECK](https://github.com/ankitects/anki/blob/main/docs/syncserver/Dockerfile#L30) but it's a lie, `/health` returns a 404 and is marked as unhealthy.
+The [official docker](https://hub.docker.com/r/jeankhawand/anki-sync-server/tags) doesn't yet support it, so we'd have to wait.
+I thought of opening an issue but you need to register on their forum.

+They don't expose an API, and I haven't found any endpoint to be able to monitor it with the blackbox exporter, so I'll only monitor the logs

+### Monitor the logs

 ## [Configure AnkiDroid](https://github.com/ankicommunity/anki-sync-server#ankidroid)

 * Add the dns you configured in your nginx reverse proxy into Advanced → Custom sync server.